LewisRa/python-design-patterns/README.md

 ### Strategy

-Strategy pattern implementation.
-It allows you to encapsulate algorithms into the absolutely separated objects.
+Strategy pattern implementation allows you to encapsulate algorithms into the absolutely separated objects.

+#### Before the Strategy: Problems Discovered
+- Violates single responsibility
+An order should not be concerned with how the products will eventually be shipped.

+- Violates Open/Closed principle
+Shipping Cost method computes the cost according to the shippers stored in order.
+If the shipper is not one of thoese, it raise an expectation.
+The method then calls a provate

+- Violates Dependency Inversion principle
+Since we are programming to a concrete class and method, the shipping cost class and its shipping cost method is not abstract

+- Long list of if/ elif clauses is a bit fagile anf whenever you see if/elif, it's good to ask if the code should be written better

 In this example we need to calculate Order shipping cost, that depends on shipping type: postal, FedEx, UPS.
 * `Order` – just an empty class, that represents real order.